githubtraining/write-a-ll-course/README.md

-Take this course if you'd like to learn how to write and publish your own course on GitHub Learning Lab.
+Author your own course on GitHub Learning Lab in just a few minutes!

+After completing this course, you'll be able to:
+- identify the components of a course on GitHub Learning Lab
+- create course metadata
+- define a template repository
+- create course steps
+- create responses
+- publish a course to GitHub Learning Lab

-You'll need to be a owner of this organization in order to publish the course you create.
+**Note:** You'll need to be a owner of this organization in order to publish the course you create.